-"But thou, Bethlehem Ephratah, though thou be little among the thousands of Judah, yet out of thee shall he come forth unto me that is to be ruler in Israel; whose goings forth have been from of old, from everlasting."
-The coming of the Messiah was prophesied from of old, from everlasting, even from Micah's perspective.
-Because the Lord had given a promise to King David, several centuries before Micah that the Messiah, would come from his line: "I will set up thy seed after thee, which shall proceed out of thy bowels, and I will establish his kingdom....
-I will stablish the throne of his kingdom for ever."
-(2 Samuel 7:8-14) This was the Lord's promise of the Messiah to come, who would be descended from David.
-So Micah is picking up on this promise of a Davidic Messiah, "whose goings forth have been from of old, from everlasting."
+"But you, O Bethlehem of Ephrathah, who are one of the little clans of Judah, from you shall come forth for me one who is to rule in Israel, whose origin is from of old, from ancient days."
+The coming of the Messiah was prophesied from of old, from ancient days, even from Micah's perspective.
+Because the Lord had given a promise to King David, several centuries before Micah that the Messiah, would come from his line: "I will raise up your offspring after you, who shall come forth from your body, and I will establish his kingdom I will establish the throne of his kingdom for ever."
+(2 Samuel 7:12-13) This was the Lord's promise of the Messiah to come, who would be descended from David.

+So Micah is picking up on this promise of a Davidic Messiah, "whose origin is from of old, from ancient days."